martinrue/deploy.sh/readme.md

 ### Limitations
 As `config_buildcmd` is run locally, the local machine must be capable of producing a build for the remote machine.
 An example of where this becomes a limitation is when you're developing on OS X but deploying to a Linux server and your project uses an NPM module that requires native compilation.
 In this case, `deploy.sh` will not be much use to you.

+Nginx version 1.8+ is assumed, which means the `config_nginx_path` defaults to `/etc/nginx/conf.d` and your nginx config file must end with `.conf`.
+If you're deploying to an older version of nginx, you'll have to modify the script to use `sites-enabled`.